Yacón: Special compounds

 Yacon tubers are rich in bioactive compounds, which occur naturally in both the leaves and the roots.
 Most of the beneficial effects reported from consumption of this tuberous plant result from the presence of such compounds.

 The major antioxidative compounds in yacon are chlorogenic acid and L-tryptophan.
 Yacon contains also different phenolic compounds.
 The phenolic compounds enable epiphytic bacterial growth with very specific metabolic properties, inhibiting the attack of pathogens.
 Polyphenols found in yacon leaves and bark produce an acrid and astringent flavour, as well as impart a typical odour.
 Polyphenols are also substrates for the enzymatic browning of damaged tissues in yacon root, giving it a greenish or black colour due to a condensation reaction of polyphenol compounds with amino acids and the enzymatic polymerization of polyphenols.

-Use
+Uses

 Generally, yacón is cultivated in different countries for food and medicinal use.
 Since 1960, cultivation has spread from South America to countries such as New Zealand and Japan.